elixirschool/telemetry-code-along/part_one.md

 # Instrumenting Phoenix with Telemetry Part 1: Telemetry Under The Hood

 In this series, we'll be instrumenting a Phoenix app and sending metrics to StatsD with the help of Elixir and Erlang's Telemetry offerings.
-A breif overview of what we'll cover:
+A brief overview of what we'll cover:

 * Part I: Telemetry Under The Hood
 * Part II: Handling Telemetry Events with `TelemetryMetrics` + `TelemetryMetricsStatsd`
 * Part III: Observing Phoenix + Ecto Telemetry Events
 * Part IV: Erlang VM Measurements with `telemetry_poller`, `TelemetryMetrics` + `TelemetryMetricsStatsd`

-In Part I start out by setting up a basic, DIY Telemetry pipeline and examining how Erlang's Telemetry library works under the hood.
-Then, in Part II we'll take advantage of the `TelemetryMetrics` + `TelemetryMetricsStatsd` libraries to handle Telemetry event metric formatting and reporting for us.
-In Part III, we'll look at the powerful instrumentation that Phoenix and Ecto offers out-of-the-box via Telemetry events executed in source code.
-Lastly, in Part IV, we'll leverage the the `telemetry_poller` Erlang library to take Erlang VM measurements and emit them as Telemetry events, which our Telemetry pipeline can then observe and report on.
+In Part I we'll start out by setting up a basic, DIY Telemetry pipeline and examining how Erlang's Telemetry library works under the hood.
+Then, in Part II we'll take advantage of the `TelemetryMetrics` and `TelemetryMetricsStatsd` libraries to respond to Telemetry events by formatting them as metrics and reporting those metrics to StatsD.
+In Part III, we'll look at the powerful instrumentation that Phoenix and Ecto offer out-of-the-box via Telemetry events executed in source code.
+Lastly, in Part IV, we'll leverage the `telemetry_poller` Erlang library to take Erlang VM measurements and emit them as Telemetry events, which our Telemetry pipeline can then observe and report on.

 ## Introduction

 In this post we'll discuss why observability matters and how Telemetry helps us treat observability like a first class citizen in Elixir projects.
 Then, we'll hand-roll our own instrumentation pipeline using Telemetry and StatsD.
-We'll wrap up with a look under the hood of the Telemetry library and set ourselves for Part 2 of this series, in which we leverage the `Telemetry.Metrics` library for even easier instrumentation and reporting.
+We'll wrap up with a look under the hood of the Telemetry library and set ourselves for Part II of this series, in which we leverage the `Telemetry.Metrics` library for even easier instrumentation and reporting.

 ## Observability Matters

-In the immortal words of [Charity Majors](https://charity.wtf/), observability means:
+In the immortal words of [Charity Majors](https://charity.wtf/), observability means asking ourselves:

 > can you understand what is happening inside the system — can you understand ANY internal state the system may get itself into, simply by asking questions from the outside?

 Anyone who has spent hours (days?) debugging a production issue that they can't replicate locally, relying mostly on guesswork and institutional knowledge knows what it costs to lack this ability.
-The hours we spend each week debugging, hampered by poor visibility into the state of complex production systems, are hours we're _not_ spending adding value to our business, shipping shiny new code that solves interesting problems for our users, or playing with our adorable dogs (okay that last one might be just me?).
+The hours we spend each week debugging, hampered by poor visibility into the state of complex production systems, are hours we're _not_ spending adding value to our business, shipping shiny new code that solves interesting problems for our users, or playing with our adorable dogs (okay that last one might be just me).

-Why is this?
-Many of us have come to treat this like the natural state of things, have come to accept this frustration as part of the job of being a software engineer.
-We treat observability like something this is out of our hands, or an afterthought--a "nice to have" after the main target of building that new feature or shipping the MVP are hit.
+Many of us have come to treat this situation as perfectly natural--we've come to accept this frustration as part of the job of being a software engineer.
+We treat observability like something that is out of our hands, or an afterthought--a "nice to have" after the main target of building that new feature or shipping the MVP are hit.

 The traditional split between "web developers" and "dev-ops engineers" has lulled us into believing that observability is not the responsibility of the web dev.
 In the past, it may have been the case that ensuring system observability required a specialized set of skills.

 This is increasingly not true of the world we live in.
 With third-party tools like Datadog, Splunk and Honeycomb, and libraries like Telemetry, web developers are empowered to treat observability like the first class citizen it is.
-To paraphrase Charity Majors (again), we can instrument our code, watch it deploy, and ask and answer the question: "is it doing what I expect?".
+To paraphrase Charity Majors (again), in today's world we can instrument our code, watch it deploy, and answer the question: "is it doing what I expect?".
 In this way, we can build systems that are "both understandable and well understood".

 ## Telemetry Gives Us Visibility